-Concurrent with the redemption of the preferred units, the Corporation also received \$4.3 million for previously forgone distributions.
-The forgone distributions were a result of the Labstat annual distributions being determined by a cash flow sweep from 2013 to 2017.
-The amounts received were recognized as revenue during the three month period ended June 30, 2018.
-The Corporation had previously not assigned any value on its balance sheet to the collection of the \$4.3 million of forgone distributions because the amount and timing were dependent on the redemption of the preferred units.
+Concurrent with the redemption of the preferred units, the Corporation also received \$4.3 million for previously unpaid distributions.
+The unpaid distributions were a result of the Labstat annual distributions being determined by a cash flow sweep from 2013 to 2017.
+The amounts received were recognized as revenue at the date of redemption.
+The Corporation had previously not assigned any value on its balance sheet to the collection of the \$4.3 million of unpaid distributions because the amount and timing were dependent on the redemption of the preferred units.